Shift Drink Pop-Up events organized by Counter Culture Unite Community for a Cause

 Shift Beverage Begin

-“Trevor created Shift Beverage in Asheville in the year 2020 to revive the training centre space following the pandemic,” says Counter Culture’s national wholesale education manager, Jenna Gotthelf, who is located in New York.
+“Trevor created Shift Consume in Asheville in the year 2020 to revive the training centre space following the pandemic,” says Counter Culture’s national wholesale education manager, Jenna Gotthelf, who is located in New York.
 “The Asheville Training Center is located in the Center for Craft co-working space–the building is equipped with a roll-up garage door.
 Trevor came up with the brilliant idea of opening the garage and provide coffee to the Asheville community that is located close to the training facility.
-The idea came from the idea of making the many delicious coffee experiences accessible through PWYW (pay what you want) donation structure , where the proceeds go to (Asheville nonprofit that is dedicated to healing racial wounds and organizing culturally) Precious.”
+The idea came from the idea of creating the the majority of delicious coffee experiences accessible through PWYW (pay what you want) donation structure , where the proceeds go to (Asheville nonprofit that is dedicated to healing racial wounds and organizing culturally) Precious.”

-For several years, Counter Culture Coffee would host “Tasting at Ten” events that would explore different coffees, brew techniques ideas, stories, and concepts for staff and customers every Friday on the morning of a Friday.
+For a lot of years, Counter Culture Coffee would host “Tasting at Ten” events that would explore different coffees, brew techniques ideas, stories, and concepts for staff and customers every Friday on the morning of a Friday.
 The pandemic altered all of that.
-However from the memory and the times, Shift Ingest was born.
+But from the memory and the times, Shift Ingest was born.

-Shift Consume started as a simple pop-up that had an uninspiring coffee menu and featured drinks that were signature, Jenna continues, and the model has been so successful in bringing people together that “Trevor graciously entrusted us to create the Shift Beverage idea and bring it to the national extent and expand our reach but still adhering to the objective of the initiative: wonderful coffee is available to everyone.”
+Shift Beverage started as a simple pop-up that had an uninspiring coffee menu and featured drinks that were signature, Jenna continues, and the model has been so successful in bringing people together that “Trevor graciously entrusted us to create the Shift Consume idea and bring it to the national level and expand our reach nevertheless still adhering to the goal of the initiative: fantastic coffee is available to everyone.”

 Jenna describes the atmosphere of Shift Ingest events as being “like the atmosphere of a coffee shop.
 Visitors are invited to come to the cafe to meet up with friends.
-There’s always a chance to understand more about deep dives into the subject and conversations at our training centres.
-While we all serve similar drinks throughout the nation but, each region is distinct and therefore it could feel a different at the Shift Drink or a Shift Ingest in NYC or Dallas or Miami or L.A.”
+There’s always a chance to know more about deep dives into the subject and conversations at our training centres.
+While we all serve similar drinks throughout the nation nevertheless, each region is distinct and therefore it could feel a different at the Shift Beverage or a Shift Consume in NYC or Dallas or Miami or L.A.”

-Under Jenna’s direction, Shift Consume continues in the same altruistic and grassroots style of making things easy and increasing awareness and hopefully money for local nonprofits within the CCC’s regional areas.
-“Each month, regional teams pick one nonprofit in their area that they will highlight at Shift Beverage,” Jenna says.
-“This offers us the chance for us to utilize our nationwide platform to raise money locally and gives regional teams the chance to meet with neighbors and triggers they are passionate about.”
+Under Jenna’s direction, Shift Ingest continues in the same altruistic and grassroots style of making things easy and increasing awareness and hopefully money for local nonprofits within the CCC’s regional areas.
+“Each month, regional teams pick one nonprofit in their area that they will highlight at Shift Consume,” Jenna says.
+“This gives us the chance for us to use our nationwide platform to raise money locally and provides regional teams the chance to meet with neighbors and triggers they are passionate about.”

 The events are held on the Friday that is the end each month.

-Counter Culture’s Shift Consume events are open to all and are entirely free.
-Each event will feature an unique signature drink that was developed by one of CCC’s staffmembers, and every one is a fundraising event for a charity in one of the CCC’s local communities.
+Counter Culture’s Shift Ingest events are open to all and are completely free.
+Each event will feature an unique signature consume that was developed by one of CCC’s staffmembers, and every one is a fundraising event for a charity in one of the CCC’s local communities.

-The July Shift Ingest events at CCC’s Training Centers will be on Friday the 29th of July.
-These will be special, due to the fact that they will be the first time CCC’s Bay Area Training Center, which is located in Emeryville, Calif.–will participate.
+The July Shift Drink events at CCC’s Training Centers will be on Friday the 29th of July.
+These will be special, due to the reality that they will be the first time CCC’s Bay Area Training Center, which is located in Emeryville, Calif.–will participate.
 The events will take place between 11 a.m. until 2 p.m. at each of the training centers.

-If you are unable to make it to any of the July Shift Ingest events You can still contribute to Planting Justice via this QR code.
+If you are unable to make it to any of the July Shift Beverage events You can still contribute to Planting Justice via this QR code.

-Additionally, every Shift Drink event will feature an original drink process developed by a member of CCC’s staff.
+Additionally, every Shift Consume event will feature an original consume method developed by a member of CCC’s staff.
 Friday’s event will offer The Good View, created by CCC’s Western Coffee Manager Katie Carguilo as well as Western Roasting Manager Corey Reilly.

-The interesting aspect, Katie explains, is that the consume brews use of coffee chaff as a component.
+The interesting factor, Katie explains, is that the ingest makes utilize of coffee chaff as a component.
 “To make a non-alcoholic alternative for whiskey, we pondered that chaff could be a base flavor.
 Chaff is the coffee bean’s husk that gets removed when roasting.
-It’s thin and static, which implies it’s messy to use however this doesn’t mean that it’s not valuable: Chaff steeps an great addition to compost.
-It’s kept from a separate barrel, which roasters empty numerous times a day, and then bagging it into GrainPro bags for gardeners in the area to scoop it up and recycle,” Katie explains.
-“When it is brewed into a beverage the chaff will have an almost buttery-like, grainy taste.
-To improve our ‘whiskey’ and increase the complexity we added a good cocoa powder as well as vanilla extract.”
+It’s thin and static, which means it’s messy to work with but this doesn’t mean that it’s not valuable: Chaff brews an great addition to compost.
+It’s kept from a separate barrel, which roasters empty a number of times a day, and then bagging it into GrainPro bags for gardeners in the area to scoop it up and recycle,” Katie explains.
+“When it is crafted into a beverage the chaff will have an almost buttery-like, grainy taste.
+To enhance our ‘whiskey’ and increase the complexity we added a good cocoa powder as well as vanilla extract.”

-Due to a schedule conflict the center for training at Boston will not participate in the July Shift Ingest celebration, but other centers will.
+Due to a schedule conflict the center for training at Boston will not participate in the July Shift Ingest celebration, however other centers will.

-The Shift ingest is open for everyone and is free, however it is recommended to RSVP by submitting the EventBrite invitations for each training center, which can be found from this collection.
+The Shift beverage is open for everyone and is free, but it is recommended to RSVP by submitting the EventBrite invitations for each training center, which can be found from this collection.

 This article was first published at Barista Magazine, an online magazine dedicated to baristas and coffee professionals.